CrackedPolishedBlackstoneBricksMC/toybox/README.md

 Currently unlicensed.
 This will change shortly.

-Code is a mishmash of original stuff, old stuff from Voldeloom that I wrote, and old stuff from Voldeloom that I borrowed from other places (actually none of that yet)
+Code is a mishmash of original stuff, old stuff from Voldeloom that I wrote, and old stuff from Voldeloom that I borrowed from other places like the original Loom.
+That will need to get sorted out first.